robmoorman/js-backbone-localstorage/README.markdown

 ## Usage

 Local Storage is optional for all your collections and models.
-At instantiaion of your collection/model an object under the property `localStorage` should be present with an `id` inherited:
+At instantiation of your collection/model an object under the property `localStorage` should be present with an `id` inherited:

 <pre>
 var model = Backbone.Model.extend({